frussif/scrollcount/README.md

 ## 🌟 Features

 - Tracks scroll step counts for bunnyhopping
+- Shows the exact scroll step that triggers the jump
 - Monitors Frames on Ground (FOG) for jump timing analysis
-- Quality indicators for scroll patterns:
+- Quality indicators for scroll patterns, this is the scrollstep when you actually hit the jump, it indicates your timing, 1 step is perfect timing as you hit the jump with your first step:
   - **Perfect**: 1–2 steps
   - **Good**: 3–4 steps
   - **Bad**: 5+ steps